• Services

 Option lending: Participants can’t sell shares unless they first exercise their options.
 However, if the strike price is relatively high, some individuals may struggle to fund that transaction from their own resources.
 With option lending, lenders give loans to participants so as to allow them to exercise their options.
 The terms and size of the loans will vary depending upon the lender.
 Employees considering this avenue need to be conscious of the potential implications if the value of their shares was to fall post-exercise and they find themselves unable to repay the loan.
 In that scenario, their personal assets may be at risk.
 The point is individuals considering option lending need to go in with their eyes open and not leave themselves overly exposed.

 The big take home message here is that there are avenues open to shareholders in private companies who might like to have the opportunity to sell some or all of their holding.
-Call Global Shares today to here from our experienced team on how our platform can facilitate the conduct of such transactions.
+Call us today to hear from our experienced team on how our platform can facilitate the conduct of such transactions.